trxe/notes-blog/content/graphics-rendering/4_Texture_Mapping.md

 - $W, H$ are the width and height of the base mipmap
 - $x_\text{win}, y_\text{win}$ are the window coordinates

-Higher valued mipmap $\LeftRightarrow$ Smaller mipmap texture size
+Higher valued mipmap $\Leftrightarrow$ Smaller mipmap texture size

 $$
 L = \log_2 \left( \max\left(